tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

 You know the drill around here.
 North America?
-That means two teams are constantly vying for one slot.
+That means we have two teams constantly vying for one slot.
 Five game grand final for DLS22 quals?
 Went to Shopify.
 Five game grand final for Birmingham quals?
 Went to Shopify.
 Five game grand final for DLS23 quals?
 Went to Shopify.

 Nouns was out here playing the long con, though.
 "You can have those, Shopify" they say.
 "We'll just go to all the non-ESL events in the meanwhile."
 Quietly, they plot.
 Masterminding.
 Scheming.
 Nounsing.
 Come June, five game grand final for Riyadh quals?
 NOUNS.
 Grand final for TI quals?
 "YOU FOOLS!" they cackle, "YOU FELL RIGHT INTO OUR TRAP."
 Nouns at TI.
 3-0.
 Cinema.